Frequently Asked Questions

 by Peg Dawson & Richard Guare

-Your first step is to arrange a meeting with one of our coaches so we can get to know you and your child.
-This meeting is free and you are under no obligation to employ our services.
-We want to find out what your goals are and what you hope to achieve from academic coaching.
+Your first step is to contact us.
+We will answer all your questions.
+Then we can arrange a meeting with you and one of our coaches so we can get to know you and your child.
+This meeting is charged as one session and you are under no obligation to further employ our services.
+We want to find out what your goals are and what you hope to achieve from academic coaching, and you and your student will be able to have some time with us before committing to a coaching plan.

 How do I get a tutor or coach?